-The UK Government will be introducing a new Graduate Immigration Route, which is expected to be open to apply to from summer 2021.
-This new route will allow eligible graduates to remain in the UK to work, or look for work, for two years after completing their course.
+The UK Government will be introducing a new Graduate route, which is expected to be open to apply to from summer 2021.
+This new route will allow eligible graduates to remain in the UK to work, or look for work, for two years after completing their course (three years for PhD students).

 Our campuses are located close to London with great transport links, so you'll be able to access opportunities in London and further afield as well as around the local area.